Chisholm Trail Parkway Description

 "I took the Chisholm Trail Parkway to work this morning and it was fantastic.
 Thanks for building it for me!
 My normal commute takes me around 40 minutes.
 Today, I arrived at work about 10 minutes earlier…Love it – got my TCU toll tag and everything."
 Michael W., Fort Worth

 Please note: NTTA would like to clarify an important detail about the Chisholm Trail Parkway and the tolls currently charged for toll road travel.
 There are no free tolls on the Chisholm Trail Parkway.
-Motorists using the Chisholm Trail Parkway are being assessed the toll based on their travel, with TollTag customers receiving the lowest rate – ZipCash customers pay 50 percent more for their tolls.
+Motorists using the Chisholm Trail Parkway are being assessed the toll based on their travel, with TollTag customers receiving the lowest rate – ZipCash customers pay at least 50 percent more for their tolls.

 Drivers who wish to calculate the savings of driving on the Chisholm Trail Parkway with a TollTag can do so by using the Toll Rate Chart.